quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > publication of a final version of this document.

 ## since draft-ietf-quic-load-balancers-06
+- Changed "non-compliant" to "unroutable"
+- Changed "arbitrary" algorithm to "fallback"

 ## since draft-ietf-quic-load-balancers-05
 - Added low-config CID for further discussion